EENI Global Business School

 E-learning Doctorate and Masters in International Business

-The Subject “Théophile Obenga (Congolese historian)” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Théophile Obenga (Congolese historian)” is included within the curriculum of the following academic programs at EENI Global Business School:

 Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Théophile Obenga Masters Foreign Trade in Portuguese Theophile Obenga Study Master Doctorate in International Business in Spanish Theophile Obenga.